What

 Cost

-Road Tax on LPG and CNG vehicles is also reduced, as the government is incentivising the use of alternative fuels.
+Road Tax on LPG vehicles is also reduced, as the cost of the 'tax

 Lower engine wear can be expected, leading to reduced maintenance